Emmys finally arrive for a changed Hollywood, as 'Succession' and 'Last of Us' vie for top awards

 On the comedy side, the night could become a victory lap for the third and final season of “ Ted Lasso,” the soccer-themed series that won best comedy for its first two seasons.

 Its main challenger comes from the kitchen.
-“The Bear,” about a chef struggling with his family’s legacy, will vie for best comedy, and its lead Jeremy Strong could challenge Jason Sudeikis of “Ted Lasso” for best actor in a comedy.
+“The Bear,” about a chef struggling with his family’s legacy, will vie for best comedy, and its lead Jeremy Allen White could challenge Jason Sudeikis of “Ted Lasso” for best actor in a comedy.

 THE LONG WAIT